An00bRektn/an00brektn.github.io-archive/_posts/2024-02-28-cpts-review.md

 However, if you need a place to work out the kinks in your workflow and methodology when it comes to researching new things or troubleshooting new tools, working in a new, dedicated lab environment is great.
 It doesn't even have to be the Pro Labs specifically- practicing on platforms like [VulnLab](https://www.vulnlab.com/) or even making your own homelab (maybe using [GOAD](https://github.com/Orange-Cyberdefense/GOAD)?) give you opportunities to put yourself to the test and identify areas where things aren't clicking as well.
 Don't complete boxes and networks for the sake of completing them, critically analyze what it is you're doing and think about what things should change so that you figure out solutions quicker.

 I spent about 4-5 days working on Dante, and then 9 days working through Zephyr.
-Dante was a good lab to de-rust with because the network was less about being a network, and more just a bunch of boxes hooked up together, letting you practice pivoting and note taking.
-Zephyr, while not necessarily giving the most web practice, was an excellently designed lab to practice Active Directory exploitation, and definitely helped me focus on finding the low hanging fruit first and optimizing how I used Bloodhound.
-Regardless of how I felt about these labs, they helped me figure out a nice way to structure my notes, splitting my screen between box specific notes, the overall topology, and keeping track of the main attack path + commands used to pivot.
+Dante was a good lab to de-rust with because the network was less about being a network, and more just a bunch of boxes hooked up together, letting you practice pivoting and note-taking.
+Zephyr, while not necessarily giving the most web practice, was an excellently designed lab to practice Active Directory exploitation, and definitely helped me focus on finding the low-hanging fruit first and optimizing how I used Bloodhound.
+Regardless of how I felt about these labs, they helped me figure out a nice way to structure my notes, splitting my screen between box-specific notes, the overall topology, and keeping track of the main attack path + commands used to pivot.

 ![asdf](https://an00brektn.github.io/img/cpts-exam/Pasted%20image%2020240215205233.png)

 I also spent some of this preparation time working on a (scuffed) utility tool called [homie](https://github.com/An00bRektn/homie).
 With it being my first time really doing a project in Rust, the code is a bit all over the place, but the point is that investing time into developing ways to optimize and streamline your process is important.
 Homie is one of many examples of things I have in my arsenal to automate the boring stuff.
 I have aliases to automate fuzzing vhosts, do nmap scans, copy the IP out of my `tun0` interface (a lot of this is thanks to [jazzpizazz](https://github.com/jazzpizazz/zsh-aliases)), and these things definitely pay off.

 ### ~~Thinking in Graphs~~ literally just thinking in the first place
 The last major point I'll make about methodology is on one's thought process.
-Everyone starts out a beginner, and beginners will understandably ask questions that may sound silly.
+Everyone starts out as a beginner, and beginners will understandably ask questions that may sound silly.
 However, I think the biggest problem that plagues a lot of beginners is not truly taking the time to understand *things*.
 Maybe part of this reflects the quality of the material they're reading, maybe this has to do with the way the person chooses to learn.

 Let me put it this way.